Rosemead, California: Savannah Pioneer Cemetery

 Savannah Pioneer Cemetery is located at the intersection of Mission Drive and Valley Boulevard.
 It is reputed to be the oldest Protestant cemetery in Los Angeles County.
 The El Monte Cemetery Association, incorporated in 1920, is responsible for the maintenance and upkeep of the cemetery.
 The association's funding comes from private donations and fundraising activities.

-Shopping
+Commerce

 A small portion of the Montebello Town Center is actually located within Rosemead city limits.
 It features major department stores, smaller shops and a small food court.
 The boundary line between Montebello and Rosemead runs through the eastern end of the shopping mall.
 Policing is provided by the City of Montebello.

 There is an Asian shopping center on Garvey Avenue in Rosemead, formerly The Diamond Square Shopping Center, featuring many restaurants and many Chinese shops.
 Nearby is The Square Supermarket featuring Korean and Vietnamese foods.
 Rosemead Square Shopping Center is located on Rosemead Boulevard near the South El Monte and El Monte city limits.

-Salary schedule, City officials

-In light of the recent scandals involving neighboring towns, Rosemead has publicly posted its salary schedule for the city officials.